pannxe/dota2_auto_accept/README.md

 go to install folder if you are on Windows run ```install.bat``` if you are on Linux (Arch-based) run '''install.bash'''

+## Config

+Because everyone has different screen size.
+I recommend that you take the screenshot of your own, crop the accept button, and replace accept-en.png.

 ## Dependencies

 PyAutoGUI